gini/gini-vision-lib-ios/Documentation/source/Open with guide.md

-How to enable your app to open PDFs and Images
+Enable your app to open PDFs and Images
 =============================

 General considerations